 Garbage and Justice: Working to Break Free From Poverty

 Meet International Samaritan’s Guatemala Program Director, Angelica Cancinos, who works hand in hand with people living in garbage dump communities to help them break out of poverty.
 Learn about the growing programs in Guatemala and how you can advocate and raise awareness about garbage dump poverty and hunger in your community.
 Former volunteers, future volunteers, friends from partner organizations, friends of International Samaritan, and anyone interested in learning more are invited.

 A casual space for high school students and staff to get to know fellow high school delegations at the Teach-In.
 Facilitators will provide prompts for both small and large group conversations that open up reflection on the IFTJ theme and participants’ passions.
 Rooms will be capped at 40 participants to promote greater interaction.

-You’re invited to the annual IFTJ t-shirt swap, a fun element that challenges people to interact with each other.
-This year the “Swap” will incorporate social-responsibility—where WERE those t-shirts made, and what are conditions like for workers in those countries?
-How can you help make sure your school is buying ethically, according to our best values, to integrate faith and justice?
-Bring a t-shirt representing your institution (or a Jesuit/Catholic institution you are connected with, an alumnus of, etc.) that is gently used to trade with someone from another institution.
-The “Swap” will happen on Saturday night after closing prayer.
+You’re invited to the annual IFTJ t-shirt swap, a fun event that challenges you to interact with your fellow attendees!
+Bring a gently used t-shirt representing your institution (or a Jesuit/Catholic institution you are connected with, an alumnus of, etc.) to trade with someone from another institution.
+The swap will happen on Saturday night after closing prayer.

 This event is open to everyone; no RSVP required.
 Just bring yourself and a T-shirt to swap!